-At any time during the 3rd quarter when a 29 point differential has been obtained, the referee will stop the game and request both head coaches to confer together in the middle of the field.
-The referee will ask each head coach what their preference is for timing.
-If both coaches agree to modify the timing when the clock is started following the subsequent kick off the clock will run.

-At any time during the 4th quarter when a 29 point differential has been obtained, the referee will stop the game and ask each head coach to confer together in the middle of the field.
-The losing team coach will advise the referee and the other coach as to the status of the clock.
-If the coach of the losing team agrees to modify the timing when the clock starts following the subsequent kick off, the clock will run.
+Any time during the 3rd quarter when a 29 point differential has been obtained, the Referee will stop the game and confer with both head coaches.
+If both coaches agree to modify the timing when the clock is started following the subsequent snap or kick off the clock will run continuously.
+Either coach may subsequently change his decision and return to normal timing by notifying the Referee.
+At any time during the 4th quarter when a 29 point differential has been obtained, the Referee will stop the game and confer with the coach of the losing team as to the status of the clock.
+If the coach of the losing team agrees to modify the timing when the clock starts following the subsequent snap or kick, the clock will run continuously.
+The Referee will notify the coach of the winning team as to the clock.
+The coach of the losing team may subsequently change his decision and return to normal timing by notifying the Referee.